Icofunding/Legal/Terms and Conditions (EN).md

 This means you are making the following statements

 ##### i.
-Requirements to use the Platform and Icofunding's services:
+Requirements to use the Platform and Icofunding's Services:

 ###### a.
 That you are on legal age in your country.

 ###### b.
-That you have the right, capacity and are enabled to enter into this Agreement on your own behalf on any entity for whom you are acting and to comply with any and all terms and conditions stated herein, and that if any aspect of your participation in Icofunding violates any law to which you are subject, you will cease using the Platform and it Services and close your account;
+That you have the right, capacity and are enabled to enter into this Agreement, on your own behalf or any entity for whom you are acting and to comply with any and all terms and conditions stated herein, and that if any aspect of your participation in Icofunding violates any law to which you are subject to, you will cease using the Platform and it Services and close your account;

 ###### c.
 That you shall not use a fake name or email address owned or controlled by another person trying to impersonate that person or any other reason; or that you shall not use a User ID name subject to any rights of a person other than yourself without authorisation.